-[NOTE: You must connect to a library database via the Dana Medical Library in order for the Find it@UVM button described in this guide to appear.]
+[NOTE: You must connect to a library database via the Dana Health Sciences Library in order for the Find it@UVM button described in this guide to appear.]

 Step 1.
 Run your search and select a citation for an article that you would like to read

 Step 2.
 Check to see if there is a PDF icon or some other indication that the full text is attached to that record.
 If there is, click it to view the full text.